swiftly-solution/documentation/docgen/output/events/gameevents/ongameinstructordraw.md

 ---

 # OnGameinstructorDraw
-This event is triggered when gameinstructor_draw is triggered
+This event is triggered when gameinstructor_draw is triggered.
 ::: tabs
 @tab Lua
 ```lua